How easy is it to do a DNA test at home?

 It’s much easier than you may think!
 Check out our easy to follow step by step guide to see just how fast and simple the whole experience can be.

 Waiting for test results for a potentially life changing test can be stressful and nerve-wracking for all involved.
-This is why we are proud to offer the fastest turnaround times in the industry on our DNA and paternity tests.
+This is why we are proud to offer the fastest DNA testing times in the industry on our DNA and paternity tests.
+All DNA testing done in the USA.

 Our DNA test results are sent to our clients in just 2 to 3 business days!